-S. Net Position
+R. Net Position

-Net position represents the difference between assets and deferred outflows of resources and liabilities and deferred inflows of resources in the District-wide and fiduciary fund financial statements.
+Net position represents the difference between assets and deferred outflows of resources; and liabilities and deferred inflows of resources in the government-wide financial statements.
 Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balance of any long-term debt used to build or acquire the capital assets.
-Net position is reported as restricted in the District-wide financial statement when there are limitations imposed on their use through external restrictions impose by creditors, grantors, laws, or regulations of other governments.
+Net position is reported as restricted in the government-wide financial statement when there are limitations on their use through external restrictions imposed by creditors, grantors, laws, or regulations of other governments.

-T. Use of Estimates
+S. Use of Estimates

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements.
+The preparation of basic financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the basic financial statements.
 Estimates also affect the reported amounts of revenue and expenditures/expense during the reporting period.
 Actual results could differ from those estimates.